jbx-protocol/juice-docs/src/pages/delegate-hackathon.md

 - The [`juice-contract-template`](https://github.com/jbx-protocol/juice-contract-template) repository.

 If the resources above don't answer your questions, ask in the [Hackathon's Telegram chat](https://t.me/delegatehackathon) or the [JuiceboxDAO Discord server](https://discord.gg/juicebox).

-## Criteria

-Make an interesting and useful project – criteria is subjective and up to the judges.

-Some ideas:

-## Rules

-All projects must be open source and use an [open source license](https://opensource.org/licenses).